Golf Weather Score

 Bobby Jones and Alister MacKenzie's masterpiece — Amen Corner, white dogwoods, and a putting surface fluency unmatched in major championship golf.

 Live golf weather forecast and playability analysis for Augusta National Golf Club in Georgia.
-Today's G-Score: 100/100Perfect day for a round!
-Hit 'em long and straight.
+Today's G-Score: 50/100Decent but challenging due to high temperature.
+Pack accordingly.

 By MinSu Kim·Course IntelligenceUpdated Apr 7, 2026